 Cut a strip of binding for the neckline (55 cm * 4 or 21 1/4″ * 1 1/2″) in the sense of stretch.

-Sew sleeves front to back, wrong sides facing, using a 1/8″ seam allowance: start from neckline and stop to the shoulder point notch A. Backstitch on both ends.
+Sew sleeves front to back, wrong sides facing, using a 1/8″ seam allowance: start from the neckline and stop to the shoulder point notch A. Backstitch on both ends.

 Press your shoulder seams flat to one side, not open, to “set” your stitches (they have to blend with the fabric); then turn the fabric wrong side out and press the seam line again.

-Lay the sewn sleeves front and back pieces flat with wrong side out (Right Sides Together) and stitch the second seam 1/4” from first seam, enclosing the raw edges of the first seam.
+Lay the sewn sleeves front and back pieces flat with wrong side out (Right Sides Together) and stitch the second seam 1/4” from the first seam, enclosing the raw edges of the first seam.

 Press seam allowances toward wrong side along the remaining central seam of each sleeve, from shoulder point notch A to sleeve hem: this will help you achieve the perfect rolled hem, either if you sew it using a small and full zig-zag with your sewing machine or you do a rolled hem with your serger like I did.